SivakGames/Nintasm-vscodeHighlight/readme.md

 # 6502 README

 Provides syntax highlighting for NESASM (an NES 6502 assembler) in VS Code.
+Based on the TextMate syntax

 ## Features